Allpix-Squared Simulations of Multi-element Germanium Detectors for Synchrotron Applications: Simulation of multi-element germanium detector performance

 The number of shared events as a function of beam energy is shown in Figure \ref{fig:SB_Shared} (b).
-This study found that the number of shared events tends to increase as beam energy increases for both configurations.
-At energy below 20 keV, the number of shared events is negligible for the with-collimator design because the collimator is efficient in removing shared events to a level of about 3.5\%.
-In both cases, the number of shared events increases up to 7\% at 80 keV.
+This study shows that the number of shared events increases for higher beam energies in both configurations.
+At energies lower than 20~keV, the collimator helps in removing almost completely all shared events.
+In the configuration without collimator, the number of shared events shows a plateau in the energy range 30 and 60~keV, as charge sharing is mainly determined by \textit{split events} and this number does not change with energy.
+In fact, the size of charge cloud increases with energy but photons are also absorbed deeper and closer to the pixel implant, which countervail the other effect~\cite{BARYLAK2018234}.
+Meanwhile, at energies higher than 60~keV, the number of shared events increases as it is mainly determined by \textit{fluorescence events}, i.e., photons absorbed in one pixel and one escaping fluorescence photon absorbed in another pixel.
+In both cases, the number of shared events increases up to 10\% at 80~keV.

-These simulations allowed us to quantify some interesting performance parameters of the 36-element germanium detector under study.
-Further studies and detector design improvement can be foreseen using these simulation tools.
+The results herein obtained shows that the simulation chain proposed in this paper is fully operational and allowed us to quantify some interesting performance parameters of the multi-element germanium detector under study.
+Further studies and detector design improvement can benefit from using these simulation tools.